ConesaLab/SQANTI3/README.md

 20. `FL` or `FL.<sample>`: FL count associated with this isoform per sample if `--fl_count` is provided, otherwise NA.
 21. `n_indels`: total number of indels based on alignment.
 22. `n_indels_junc`: number of junctions in this isoform that have alignment indels near the junction site (indicating potentially unreliable junctions).
-23. `bite`: TRUE if all junctions match reference junctions completely.
+23. `bite`: TRUE if contains at least one "bite" positive SJ.
 24. `iso_exp`: short read expression for this isoform if `--expression` is provided, otherwise NA.
 25. `gene_exp`: short read expression for the gene associated with this isoform (summing over all isoforms) if `--expression` is provided, otherwise NA.
 26. `ratio_exp`: ratio of `iso_exp` to `gene_exp` if `--expression` is provided, otherwise NA.